ghinks/search-github/readme.md

 - command line args for query COMPLETED
 - recursively get all the open issues COMPLETED
 - filter on search term COMPLETED
+- add days old / age to table o/p COMPLETED
-- use as a module in another program
+- use as a module in another program COMPLETED
 - search closed issues too
 - take url rather than owner and name
-- add days old / age to table o/p

 ## References